LFX: Towards Unified Light Field Dense Semantic Segmentation and Salient Object Detection: Related Work

 \section{Related Work}

-The utilization of 4D LF cameras for scene understanding represents an innovative and rapidly evolving domain that holds significant potential for spatial intelligence systems~\cite{ar1,spatialintelligence,spatialintelligence2}.
-However, the diversity in LF representations hinders cross-task research and collaboration across different tasks.
-Therefore, we focus on three main aspects: LF perception tasks based on disparity variance and depth variance (different representations), as well as efficient and flexible feature adaptation strategies (common features).
+The utilization of 4D LF cameras for scene understanding represents a rapidly evolving domain that holds significant potential for spatial intelligence~\cite{ar1,spatialintelligence,spatialintelligence2}.
+However, the diversity of LF representations leads to the absence of a unified LF perception model.
+Therefore, we focus on three main aspects: disparity-centric and refocus-centric representations, and feature adaptation strategies.